HCDigitalScholarship/ds-cookbook/README.md

 5. [XSLT](https://github.com/HCDigitalScholarship/ds-cookbook/blob/master/XSLT/xslt.md)

 Question: is a ToC useful?<br>
 Suggestion: create a folder for the tutorial and just put a README.md inside.
 That way the main repo functions as a ToC.
+The only pitfall is that the main directory of the repo will be crowded.

 ### Flask and flatpages in Django